codrinalisaru/CV/README.md

 Here you can find my resume.
-For more details, you can contact me.

 Examples of resumes: